 The main program site is at Roper Elementary School, 2323 S. Coddington Ave.
 The remaining classes are held at community sites.
 Please see our Maps and Directions page for a list of community sites.

-The Camp Schedule will available on this website in January 2023.
+The Camp Schedule will be available on this website in February 2024.
 Sign up for our monthly eNewsletter to get all of the latest Bright Lights updates.

 Each year, there are always some camps that are more popular than others.
 Some camps fill quickly because, due to space and equipment limitations, only a small number of students can be accommodated.
 We have never reached 100% capacity – so there are always spots open somewhere!
 Encourage your student to make a second and even third choice in case his/her first choice has filled.
 You may choose to place your student on a waitlist, in which case no payment is collected unless a spot opens up.
 However, we cannot guarantee if or when a spot will open up, and in the meantime your student may miss out on registering for other camps where spots are still available.